KRuschmann/Sale_of_Shares_Advisor/README.md

 <a name="desc"></a>
 ## 2. General Information
 This student project "Stock Investing Advisor" is part of the course "Programming - Introduction Level" by Mario Silic at the University of St. Gallen (HSG).
 The purpose of this project is a fundamental analysis of publicly listed companies in order to determine whether a stock is efficiently priced and should therefore be purchased.
-This is based on an automated process of calculating and analyzing future free cash flows (DCF analysis), which is industry standard in the financial sector and many other industries.
+This is based on an automated process of calculating and analyzing future free cash flows (DCF analysis), which is industry standard in the financial sector and many other industries. <br>

+**Please note:** <br>
+You can find the plain code in the Code_SIA_Final.py file.
+The Code_SIA_Final.ipynb file includes the code with descriptions and further intermediate results.

 <a name="usage"></a>
 ## 3. Technologies/Setup